w0rm/pre-stonegarden-dev/README.md

 4. Execute `python setup.py` to fill database with initial data
 5. Install node.js with coffeescript
 6. Install sass, compass and zurb-foundation rubygems
+7. Watch and compile coffee and scss files with `cake watch`
+8. Compile translations with `cake i18n:compile`

+## Running

+To run the website enter `python code.py`

 ## Node.js and coffeescript installation